 Itching to get closer to the glacier, we didn’t stay at the overlook for long.

-The trail we had planned on taking – the UNESCO World Heritage high trail – was closed due to landslides.
+The trail we had planned on taking – the UNESCO World Heritage “high trail” – was closed due to landslides.
 Since our second choice started out along the same trail as the first, it too was blocked off to hikers.

 In hindsight, we’re grateful.
 The hike we ended up doing instead was longer and allowed us a more varied experience of the glacier.
 This trail allows hikers to see the glacier from above, at the same height, and from below.

-Aletsch and the surrounding region consists of glaciers, mountain peaks, and watersheds that’s a UNESCO World Heritage site.
+Aletsch and the surrounding region consists of glaciers, mountain peaks, and watersheds that’re a UNESCO World Heritage site.
 As part of the Jungfrau-Aletsch Protected Area, it was the first UNESCO site to be declared in the Alps and has been protected as such since 2001.

 Extending for a total of 23 km (14 miles), the glacier is so massive – at least in part – because it’s the union of three separate glaciers further up the valley.

 As these individual bodies of ice and snow slide downhill, the Great Aletschfirn, Jungfraufirn, and Ewigschneefeld (eternal snow field) converge at a place called the Concordia to create the Aletsch Glacier.
-(Concordia often appears as the Konkordiaplatz in German).

 The glacier is at its deepest at Concordia.
 At this confluence, a tremendous amount of precipitation is funneled from the three glaciers into one, creating a depth of snow and ice nearly a kilometer deep.